Circular definition

 A circular definition is a type of definition that uses the term(s) being defined as part of the description or assumes that the term(s) being described are already known.
 There are several kinds of circular definition, and several ways of characterising the term: pragmatic, lexicographic and linguistic.
-Circular definitions are related to Circular reasoning in that they both involve a self-referential approach.
+Circular definitions are related to circular reasoning in that they both involve a self-referential approach.

 Circular definitions may be unhelpful if the audience must either already know the meaning of the key term, or if the term to be defined is used in the definition itself.

 In linguistics, a circular definition is a description of the meaning of a lexeme that is constructed using one or more synonymous lexemes that are all defined in terms of each other.

 Approaches to characterizing circular definitions

+Classical

+In Plato's Meno, several definitions of virtue are offered, the third of which states that virtue is the power of attaining good justly or with justice, where justice has already been defined as a form or aspect of virtue.
+Socrates, in response to Meno, states that the process of finding a definition will have to be started again because the wording offered defines virtue as a part of virtue.

 Pragmatic

-From a pragmatic point of view, circular definitions may be characterised in terms of new, useful or helpful information: A definition is deficient if the audience must either already know the meaning of the key term, or if the term to be defined is used in the definition itself.
+From a pragmatic point of view, circular definitions may be characterised in terms of new, useful or helpful information: a definition is deficient if the audience must either already know the meaning of the key term, or if the term to be defined is used in the definition itself.
 Such definitions lead to a need for additional information that motivated someone to look at the definition in the first place and, thus, violate the principle of providing new or useful information.
 Here are some examples: